The 4 best Swift alternatives for cross-border payments in 2026

 Swift’s messaging platform is called SwiftNet.
 It uses hundreds of different codes to distinguish between different types of cross-border payments and money transfers.
 These are grouped into 10 categories:

-- Category 1 - Customer Payments and Cheques
+• Category 1 - Customer Payments and Cheques

-- Category 2 - Financial Institution Transfers
+• Category 2 - Financial Institution Transfers

-- Category 3 - Treasury Markets - Foreign Exchange, Money Markets and Derivatives
+• Category 3 - Treasury Markets - Foreign Exchange, Money Markets and Derivatives

-- Category 4 - Collections and Cash Letters
+• Category 4 - Collections and Cash Letters

-- Category 5 - Securities Markets
+• Category 5 - Securities Markets

-- Category 6 - Reference Data
+• Category 6 - Reference Data

-- Category 6 - Treasury Markets - Commodities
+• Category 6 - Treasury Markets - Commodities

-- Category 7 - Documentary Credits and Guarantees/Standby Letters of Credit
+• Category 7 - Documentary Credits and Guarantees/Standby Letters of Credit

-- Category 8 - Travellers Cheques
+• Category 8 - Travellers Cheques

-- Category 9 - Cash Management and Customer Status
+• Category 9 - Cash Management and Customer Status

-- Category n - Common Group Messages
+• Category n - Common Group Messages

 SwiftNet has four different messaging services:

-- FIN: FIN is the oldest of Swift’s messaging services, and remains its most widely used.
+FIN: FIN is the oldest of Swift’s messaging services, and remains its most widely used.
 It is used for making single transactions (also known as ‘message-per-message’).
 FIN works in ‘store-and-forward’ mode, which means that messages can be sent even if the recipient is offline.
 Other functionalities of FIN include: ‘user-selectable priority’, where messages can be flagged as urgent to allow for faster processing; delivery notification and non-delivery warnings; and retrieval of messages that have been exchanged in the previous 124 days.

-- InterAct: InterAct offers all the capabilities of FIN, and additional features such as real-time messaging, and real-time query-and-response options.
+InterAct: InterAct offers all the capabilities of FIN, and additional features such as real-time messaging, and real-time query-and-response options.
 InterAct uses the new XML-based Swift MX (Message Exchange), which is a non-proprietary message format.
 This enables additional data elements from other financial software systems to be included, making messages more comprehensive and so easier to trust and process.

-- FileAct: FileAct enables bulk payment processing, and is also used to transfer large batches of other message types, such as images, reports and operational data.
+FileAct: FileAct enables bulk payment processing, and is also used to transfer large batches of other message types, such as images, reports and operational data.

-- WebAccess: WebAccess (previously known as Browse) leverages SwiftNet to let users securely upload and browse web applications and financial portals.
+WebAccess: WebAccess (previously known as Browse) leverages SwiftNet to let users securely upload and browse web applications and financial portals.

 Sending a Swift message

 In order to use any of Swift’s messaging services, institutions need to connect to SwiftNet.
-They can do these via a telephone landline, a direct internet connection, Swift’s cloud service (Lite2), or indirectly via partners.
+They can do this via a telephone landline, a direct internet connection, Swift’s cloud service (Lite2), or indirectly via partners.
 Swift also provides a range of interfaces that make it easier for users to assign codes, receive messages, and integrate with other financial systems.

 The bank or institution sending the money creates a new message.
 As well as their BIC and the message code, the message package must include the recipient's bank details, the payment amount and currency, the purpose of the payment, and proof of funds.
 Swift encrypts the messages and transmits it to the receiving bank or institution.